GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 When submitting a PR there are some items you should take note of:
 - Does the code follow the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)?
 - Did you include unit tests (if applicable)?
-- Was your local copy recently pulled from `master`, so it's a clean patch?
+- Was your local copy recently pulled from `develop`, so it's a clean patch?

 The title of the pull request should be descriptive, summarize what your request is about in 5-10 words at most.